 Neuron Study Key to Advancing Parkinson’s Research

-The UB researchers’ findings are based on a method they developed to generate human dopamine neurons that have parkin mutations—a dramatic advance made possible by using induced pluripotent stem cells (iPSCs).
+The University of Buffalo (UB) researchers’ findings are based on a method they developed to generate human dopamine neurons that have parkin mutations—a dramatic advance made possible by using induced pluripotent stem cells (iPSCs).

 Their breakthrough overcomes a formidable hurdle in research on Parkinson’s disease and other neurological disorders.